On the perfomance of a photosystem II reaction centre-based photocell

 Life on Earth is fueled by photosynthesis, the process by which plants, algae and certain bacteria convert solar energy into stable chemical energy \cite{Blankenship2001}.
 The initial electron transfer steps during solar energy conversion by these organisms take place in photosynthetic reaction centres (PRCs), sophisticated trans-membrane supramolecular pigment-protein complexes that exhibit a dual device-like functionality.
 Under illumination, a PRC complex effectively operates as Nature's solar cell\cite{Blankenship2001} where electronic excitations of chromophores are transformed into stable charge-separated states, with electron donor and electron acceptor separated by a few nanometres.
-This sub-picosecond charge separation process occurs with near unit quantum efficiency implying that almost every quanta of energy absorbed results in charge separated across the PRC \cite{Blankenship2011,Wientjes2013}.
-The same chromophore-protein structure and energetic landscape promoting this quantum yield also favours a diode-like behaviour of all PRCs such that under an appropriate applied bias, electric current flows mostly in one direction \cite{Kamran2015}.
-Their functional versatility, nanometre size, and near-unit quantum efficiency makes PRCs promising components of the next-generation of photovoltaic and photoelectrochemical cells \cite{Yehezkeli2014,Gratzal2001} as well as of biomolecular electronics\cite{Kamran2015,Reiss2007,Mikayama2006}.
+This picosecond charge separation process occurs with near unit quantum efficiency implying that almost every quanta of energy absorbed results in charge separated across the PRC \cite{Blankenship2011,Wientjes2013}.
+The same chromophore-protein structure and energetic landscape promoting this quantum yield also favours a diode-like behaviour of all PRCs such that under an appropriate applied bias, electric current flows almost entirely in one direction \cite{Kamran2015}.
+Their functional versatility, nanometre size, and near-unit quantum efficiency has motivated the exploration of PRCs as possible components of photovoltaic and photoelectrochemical cells \cite{Yehezkeli2014,Gratzal2001} as well as in biomolecular electronics\cite{Kamran2015,Reiss2007,Mikayama2006}.